andrejonland/bouvet-bergen-fagdag-dotnet-aspire/Instructions/01-setup.md

 ## Open Workshop Start Solution

-To start the workshop open `start/MyWeatherHub.sln` in Visual Studio 2022.
-If you are using Visual Studio code open the `start` folder and when prompted by the C# Dev Kit which solution to open, select **MyWeatherHub.sln**.
+To start the workshop open `MyWeatherHub/MyWeatherHub.sln` in Visual Studio 2022.
+If you are using Visual Studio code open the `MyWeatherHub` folder and when prompted by the C# Dev Kit which solution to open, select **MyWeatherHub.sln**.

 **Next**: [Module #2 - Service Defaults](02-servicedefaults.md)